My Patient Story

 Issues and Challenges

-Estela Mata-Carcamo has encountered: Invisible Illness
+Estela Mata-Carcamo has encountered: Access to Expert Providers, Access to Medicine, Invisible Illness

 My name is Estela Mata, I am 47 years old and I am a healthcare advocate, caregiver advocate and live with Fibromyalgia.
 Supporting my loved ones like my sister who lives with Lupus, my daughter who has been living with Fibromyalgia since she was 13 and so many others living with chronic \autoimmune illnesses has inspired me to share my story and to continue to advocate for those living with the Lupus, Fibromyalgia, and overlapping conditions including mental health their loved ones and caregivers.
 Living with a chronic and or autoimmune conditions affects us not only physically but also mentally.